 That is, Google tests new opportunities to see if they fit in the same way that a shark bites a surfer to see if they’re a seal.
 If not, you don’t change Google to fit the opportunity - you spit out the surfer (or what’s left of him).

-Naturally, sometimes it turns out that you need other capabilities - e.g. radio advertising.
-Sometimes it ought to be a good opportunity but the friction in actually unlocking the data is too great - e.g. Google Health, where there were too many different and reluctant parties involved.
-Sometimes Google's skills are just a condition of entry and other skills are more important (Google Plus in social), and sometimes the opportunity is just too small - e.g. Google Reader.
+Naturally, sometimes it turns out that you need other capabilities (radio advertising).
+Sometimes it ought to be a good opportunity but the friction in actually unlocking the data is too great (Google Health, where there were too many different and reluctant parties involved).
+Sometimes Google's skills are just a condition of entry and other skills are more important (Google Plus in social), and sometimes the opportunity is just too small (Google Reader).
 But equally, there are projects for which Google's core skills and needs have fit very well.
-Maps had little obvious to do with web search and nothing to do with PageRank, but was a big problem that Google’s assets could be applied to (and of course, a decade later, Maps turned out to have huge strategic leverage in mobile).
+Maps had little obvious to do with web search and nothing to do with PageRank, but were a big problem where Google’s assets could be applied (and of course, a decade later, Maps turned out to have huge strategic leverage in mobile).
 The same may be true of self-driving cars - this is not a search question, but it is a data and machine intelligence problem where Google is uniquely placed to do things (or at any rate, that’s what Google believes).

 Android embodies all of this.
 Originally, it was about reach, in the sense of people being able to use Google.
 It existed to head off domination of mobile by any third party that might shut Google out (first Microsoft, then Apple) and to enable the expansion of the internet from 1.5bn PCs owned by relatively rich people to, in the next few years from now, 4-5bn mobile phones owned by almost every adult on earth.
 In both of those aims it’s been an enormous success, much more than any other Google side-project.
 Apple will have a lot of the top 15-20% of the market, but Android will have almost all of the rest and serves to keep Apple honest even on iOS.